 - Chuttuvilakku and Nirmala rituals are for prosperity.

-- Thrikala worship is also for prosperity.
-In this ritual the devotee has to worship the Goddess three times in a day.
+- Trikala worship is also for prosperity.
+In this ritual, the devotee has to worship the Goddess three times in a day.

 - One day worship is another ritual in which the devotee has to worship Goddess Rajarajeswari complete day.